sujanchegu/MI-UE18CS303/A3/README.md

   - [Resouce with code describing how GlorotNormal initilization can be implemented](https://visualstudiomagazine.com/articles/2019/09/05/neural-network-glorot.aspx)
   - [Condensed Resouce containing the formulas for the GlorotNormal Initliaization and its variants *(the variations mainly have different constant factors)*](https://mmuratarat.github.io/2019-02-25/xavier-glorot-he-weight-init)
   - [Math only resource, which is for confirming the formula used, *(skip the derivations if needed, only focus on the **final formula and variables' description**)*](https://towardsdatascience.com/hyper-parameters-in-action-part-ii-weight-initializers-35aee1a28404)
+1. **Set Function**:
+    1. Sets the the values of the weight matrix and bias vector of the layer, to the values which are input to this function
+    1. Should return the old values of the weight matrix and bias vector, before updation
+1. **Get Function**
+    1. Returns the values of the weight matrix and bias vector of the layer
 1. **Forward function**:
     1. Take the output of the prev. layer as input, this is called as ***X<sub>Vector</sub>** vector in the image above*
     1. Perform the matrix vector calculation: **W<sup>T</sup>X<sub>Vector</sub> + B** to produce the *Z vector*